 Sky clear, no need for odd-even now: Arvind Kejriwal

-New Delhi, Nov 18: Delhi chief minister Arvind Kejriwal on Monday said there is no need to reintroduce the odd-even scheme in the national capital as the weather in the capital has cleared up.
+New Delhi, Nov 18: Delhi Chief Minister Arvind Kejriwal on Monday said there is no need to reintroduce the odd-even scheme in the national capital as the weather in the capital has cleared up.

 "The sky is clear now, so there is no need of it," Kejriwal said.